tardate/LittleArduinoProjects/playground/StepperMotors/BipolarWormDrive/SimpleHBridge/README.md

 ### Drive Specifications

-I haven't been able to find any specifications for these drive units, but from my experiments, I've gathered the following:
+I haven't been able to find any specifications for these drive units, but from my experiments I've gathered the following:

 | Item                    |  Specification | Notes                                                                 |
 |-------------------------|----------------|-----------------------------------------------------------------------|